 Installation

-Before building from source make sure that you have the dependencies installed.
+3. Build from source: Compile the entire package yourself, including both the C++ core and the Python bindings, for maximum control and customization.
+However, make sure that you have the dependencies installed.
 If installing using conda, conda will manage the dependencies.
-Avoid also installing packages with pip.
+Avoid installing packages with pip and conda simultaneously.

 Conda is not only useful to manage python environments but can also be used as a user space package manager.
 Dates in the tag (for eg. 2020.07.23.dev0) are from the developer branch.
 Please use released tags for stability.